-- 1. Give each pair of students a Worksheet 3a and 3b get the students to take it in turns being the examiner or the candidate, reading the texts or answering the questions. - 2.
+- 1. Give each pair of students a Worksheet 3a and 3b.
+Get them to take it in turns being the examiner or the candidate, reading the texts or answering the questions. - 2.
 Alternatively, you could record yourself or a colleague reading out the texts and questions if you prefer to give your students a more accurate model.